Motokaptia/ember-cli-prerender/README.md

 ## Contribution

-Don't know in what areas you can contribute?
+As with every other open-source project, contributions are appreciated!
+Need ideas?
 Take a look at the list under 'Upcoming features'.

 ### Installation